Manfeild Days

 Answer

-The format for the day is - we run four classes as a
+is - we run four classes as a rotation.

 Race bikes - anything goes.

-Fast road bikes – no speed limits, common sense must
+Fast road bikes – no

-Medium road bikes – this is led at 180kms on the
+Medium road bikes –

-straights (no passing the lead bike) and when overtaking other bikes give
+this is led at 180kms on the straights (no passing the lead bike) and when

-them some room, no carving up in the corners.
+overtaking other bikes give them some room, no carving up in the corners.

-Novice road bikes - this is led at 120kms on the
+Novice road bikes -

-straights (no passing the lead bike) and when overtaking other bikes give
+this is led at 120kms on the straights (no passing the lead bike) and when

-them some room.
+overtaking other bikes give them some room.
 No passing in the corners.

 Question

-Is the track day that you’re running at Manfeild in
+Is the track day that

-January suitable for learner riders on 250cc machines?
+you’re running at Manfeild in January suitable for learner riders on 250cc

 Answer

-Yes, please bring your 250, we have novice classes that
+Yes, please bring your

-are led at about 120 kms on the straights by good track riders, this will
+150, we have novice classes that are led at about 120 kms on the straights

-suit learners to medium riders and is very safe (we have had 110cc bike go
+by good track riders, this will suit learners to medium riders and is very

-so if you find a class is too fast or slow, come and see us and we will
+classes that are led at about 180kms, so if you find a class is too fast or

-shift you into another class.
+slow, come and see us and we will shift you into another class.

 Question

-I am keen to do the track day, but was wondering if you
+track day, but was wondering if you

 could clarify something for me.
 Your website says that the bike has to